-I have presented it much as her designer Mick Andrews did, and I rode her happy as boy!
-I felt as if I'd ridden her for years, as if she had been built for me.
-Mick was great trials bikes designer!
+I have presented it much as its designer Mick Andrews did, and I rode it happy as boy!
+I felt as if I'd ridden her it years - as if it had been built for me.
+Mick was a great trials bikes designer!

-Later I used her in France at a trial at Mt Ventoux, and then she rested in my garage together with other my jewels.
+Later I used the machine France at a trial at Mt Ventoux, and then she rested in my garage together with other my jewels.

 Last time she was ridden was by Justyn Norek Junior (a much better rider then I), who put her through a rigorous test at Puy.

 Now she is waiting for other rides, but there is never enough time.
 Years go by... sometimes I think I should sell her, but then I have second thoughts becouse I like her too much...
 Or at least I will not fall in love with another bike.